 *Click for MORE ROLLING STONES QUOTES THROUGH THE YEARS

-Even before they had fully settled into the grind of endless club gigs, co-manager Eric Easton had lined up something huge: a spot on a prestigious autumn package tour featuring the Everly Brothers—who had topped the UK charts four times—and the legendary Bo Diddley.
-Brian Jones was thrilled, telling the press, “This is a wonderful break for us.
+Before the Stones could even catch their breath, co-manager Eric Easton secured a spot on a major autumn package tour alongside the chart-topping The Everly Brothers and rock pioneer Bo Diddley.
+Brian Jones expressed the excitement: “This is a wonderful break for us.
 We’re looking forward to meeting the American duo.
 London doesn’t get enough attention these days, but we hope to change that!”

 Like what you see?
 Help keep it going!
 This site runs on the support of readers like you.
 Your donation helps cover costs and keeps fresh Rolling Stones content coming your way every day.
 Thank you!